-March 11, 2019 by Bennett Wineka in Livewire with 0 comments
+March 11, 2019 by Bennett Wineka in Livewire, News with 0 comments

 “It’s not a rupture, thankfully.
 I suffered from some fairly bad/common micro tears,” Gibson told Ultiworld Disc Golf.
 “I’m able to put weight on the Achilles and am somewhat mobile.
 But it’s probably at 60-percent so I’ve been told to not compete until I feel it’s at 100-percent.
 At the rate it’s improving I wouldn’t be amazed if I beat the six week guesstimate, but I’m gonna take it easy, as I want it to be at 100-percent prior to my return.”

 Gibson picked up the injury last week while running.